ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2022.10.26.md

 - Previously running column
 	- relatively new, (this or last deploy?)
-	- could the version and previous version be automatically be on the wikipage?
+	- could the version and previous version be automatically be on the wiki page?
-		- irrelevent to whether or not we actualy want to display that information on the front page of ibex
+		- irrelevant to whether or not we actually want to display that information on the front page of ibex
-	- Table is already noisey and cluttered, its potentailly useful, but is it useful enough to clutter this table more
+	- Table is already noisy and cluttered, its potentially useful, but is it useful enough to clutter this table more
-		- the page itself is noisey and cluttered, not nessecarily specific to that table
+		- the page itself is noisy and cluttered, not necessarily specific to that table
 		- The quick summary of how many release notes to check is useful
-		- should it be on a seperate page?
+		- should it be on a separate page?
 			- Instrument details pages?
 	- Scientists will rarely want this, but if they do are likely to cause trouble if they can't find it.
 		- instrument pages horrendously out of date and unmaintained